Skip to main content

 This guide breaks down your options—by study mode and work experience.

-The good news?
-PLT is much shorter and more flexible than your law degree.
-At The College of Law, you can complete your coursework in as little as 15 weeks, and you don’t need to wait for semester intakes.
+At the College of Law, you can complete your coursework in as little as 15 weeks, and you don’t need to wait for semester intakes.
+Some students finish faster, especially if they’ve already done legal work that counts.
+Others take more time depending on their schedule and goals.

-To complete your Practical Legal Training, you’ll need to finish:
+To complete your Practical Legal Training (PLT), you’ll need to finish:

 • Coursework – Develop essential legal skills through workshops and online learning.